Sylangkk/Sylangkk/README.md

 ### 💻 About Me:

-A Passionate fullstack developer from France.
+A Passionate Dev Student and fullstack developer from France.

 ⚡ General: